TeamGloomy/TeamGloomy.github.io/pages/mydoc/printers.md

 comments: false
 ---

-There will be different guides written for different printers a time progresses.
+There will be different guides written for different printers as time progresses.